 Q: Are villas and vacation rentals in open in Playa del Carmen?

 A: Villas, Air B&B, vacation rentals, bed and breakfasts are operating under the same protocols as hotels.
-They must also be certified by the health authorities to be complying with the health protocols, and then they can open on June 1st or shortly thereafter.
-Right now, most of them are closed since they are tourist accommodations and there are no tourists right now.
-But they will be ready and waiting for you in June.
+They must also be certified by the health authorities to be complying with the sanitary measures.
+Certified villas, Air BnB's and vacation rentals are already accepting reservations.

 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?

-A: Yes.
-All expected services and facilities will be available at all hotels.
+A: Generally, yes.
+Most services and facilities will be available at all hotels.
+Make sure to check with your chosen hotel to be sure.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.

 Q: Won't it be crowded at my hotel?
 I'm worried about social distancing.